guilhemmarchand/trackme/docs/userguide.rst

 - **data_host:** the discovered name of the host
 - **data_index:** the name of the index(es) where resides the data
 - **data_sourcetype:** the name of the sourcetype(s)
-- **last time:** a human readable value of the latest time data was seen for this data source (respectively from limitations of the short and long term trackers time range scopes)
+- **last time:** a human readable value of the latest time data was seen for this data host (respectively from limitations of the short and long term trackers time range scopes)
-- **last ingest:** a human readable value of the latest time data was indexed for this data source (respectively from limitations of the short and long term trackers time range scopes)
+- **last ingest:** a human readable value of the latest time data was indexed for this data host(respectively from limitations of the short and long term trackers time range scopes)
+- **priority:** a value that describes the priority (low / medium / high) of the data host, to be used for granular alerting purposes
-- **state:** the state of the data source based on the monitoring rules for this data source
+- **state:** the state of the data source based on the monitoring rules for this data host
 - **data_last_lag_seen:** the latest lag value in seconds seen for that data source
 - **data_max_lag_allowed:** the maximal value of lag accepted for this data source
 - **monitoring:** the monitoring state of this data source, can be enabled or disabled